CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 we have two options:

 1. Using [NoMachine virtual desktop](https://research.csc.fi/csc-guide-connecting-the-servers-of-csc#1.3.3) to connect Taito shell
-2. Using screen command ia way that resembles the Taito-shell case described [here](https://research.csc.fi/taito-faq/-/asset_publisher/ZJfZFkUtMsij/content/6-how-do-i-start-long-running-jobs-in-taito-shell-?)
+2. Using the `screen` command as way that resembles the Taito-shell case described [here](https://research.csc.fi/-/6-how-do-i-start-long-running-jobs-in-taito-shell-)

 In this example I have used the second alternative and opened the connection to Datamangler with commands: